gcwiley/learning-serverside/documentation/azure/Azure_deployment.md

 * Install Git - Add Link!
 * Have a local Git repository with code you want to deploy.

-### Prepare your repository
+## Prepare your repository

-To get automatic builds from Azure App Service Kudu build server, make sure that your respository root has the correct files in your project
+To get automatic builds from Azure App Service Kudu build server, make sure that your repository root has the correct files in your project

 * Node.js - `server.js`, `app.js` or `package.json` with a start script.

-### Deploy with Kudu build server
+## Deploy with Kudu build server

 The easiest way to enable local Git deployment for your app with the Kudu App Service build server is to use Azure Cloud Shell.

-#### Configure a deployment user
+## Configure a deployment user

 FTP and local Git can deploy to an Azure web app by using a __deployment__ user.
 Once you configure your deployment user, you can use it for all your Azure deployments.
 Your account-level deployment `username` and `password` are diffent from your Azure subscription credentials.

 To configure the deployment user, run the `az webapp deployment user set` command in Azure Cloud Shell.
 Replace `<username>`and `<password>` with a deployment user username and password.